shuveb/containers-the-hard-way/README.md

 # Containers the hard way: Gocker: A mini Docker written in Go
 It is a set of Linux's operating system primitives that provide the illusion of a container.
-A process or a set of processes can shed their environment or namespaces and live in new namespaces of their own.
+A process or a set of processes can shed their environment or namespaces and live in new namespaces of their own, separate from the host's `default` namespace.
 Container management systems like Docker make it incredibly easy to manage containers on your machine.
 But how are these containers constructed?
-It is just a sequence of Linux system calls, and the very basic level while also leveraging other existing Linux technologies for container file system and networking.
+It is just a sequence of Linux system calls (involving namespaces and cgroups, mainly), at the very basic level while also leveraging other existing Linux technologies for container file system, networking, etc.

 ## What is Gocker?
-Gocker is a an implementation of the core functionalities of Docker in the Go programming language.
+Gocker is an implementation from scratch of the core functionalities of Docker in the Go programming language.
 The main aim here is to provide an understanding of how exactly containers work at the Linux system call level.
-Gocker allows you to create containers, manage container images, exec processes in existing containers, etc.
+Gocker allows you to create containers, manage container images, execute processes in existing containers, etc.

 ## Why Gocker?
 When I came across [bocker](https://github.com/p8952/bocker), which is Docker-like container management written system in Bash shell script, I found 2 problems with it:
 * Bocker uses various Linux utilities.
-While you get the point, command line utilities are opaque, and you don't understand what they are doing at the Linux system call level.
+While you get the point, command line utilities are opaque, and you don't get to understand what they are doing at the Linux system call level.
 Also, a single command can sometime issue a more than one pertinent system calls.
 * Boker's last commit is more than 5 years ago, and it does not work anymore.
 Docker Hub API changes seem to have broken it.

-Gocker on the other hand is pure Go source code where you can see what exactly goes on at the Linux system call level.
+Gocker on the other hand is pure Go source code which allows you to see what exactly goes on at the Linux system call level.
 This should give you a way better understanding of how containers actually work.

  Don't get me wrong here.
 Bocker is still a fantastic and very creatively written tool.
-If you want to understand how containers work, you should still take a look at it and I'm confident you'll learn a thing or two.
+If you want to understand how containers work, you should still take a look at it and I'm confident you'll learn a thing or two from it, just like I did.

  ## Gocker capabilities
- Gocker can emulate the core of Docker, letting you manager Docker images (which it gets from Docker Hub), run containers, list running containers or exec a process in an already running container:
+ Gocker can emulate the core of Docker, letting you manager Docker images (which it gets from Docker Hub), run containers, list running containers or execute a process in an already running container:
  * Run a process in a container
      * gocker run <--cpus=cpus-max> <--mem=mem-max> <--pids=pids-max> <image[:tag]> </path/to/command>
  * List running containers